-The Financial Aid department is responsible for processing requests and awarding Federal Financial Aid.
+The Office of Financial Aid is responsible for awarding Federal Student Aid to qualifying students.

 Military Support Group

 With over half of CSU students being military, it is important to us that service members receive the proper support and respect as they move forward in completing their degree with CSU.
 This support center is available specifically for military students who need assistance with any of the following: